cdig/cd-module/README.md

 Here's how you'd upgrade a v1 module to v2.
 These commands will rewrite a number of files in your module, so be prepared for breaking changes.
 Have a backup, and test your upgraded module.

 Open the Terminal, `cd` into your module folder, then run the following.
-To save time, just copy-paste the whole block, *including the empty line at the end*.
+To save time, just copy-paste the whole block.

 ```bash
 # Make SURE you're cd'd into the right folder first!!!